Emma Chapman trained at Bristol Old Vic Theatre School.

 With Lucy Osborne and Howard Eaton, Emma Chapman conceived and realised The Stage Awards’ Theatre Building of the Year 2015: Roundabout, commissioned by Paines Plough.
 After taking the venue on tour with that company in 2014 and 2015, the trio set up Studio Three Sixty to design and build more innovative spaces, including a new pop-up multipurpose performance venue The Mix.

-Theatre credits include: Kiss Me Kate for the Theatre du Châtelet, Paris and Les Théâtres de la Ville de Luxembourg; The Human Ear for Paines Plough; Joanne for the Clean Break Theatre company and Soho Theatre; a co-production of Boi Boi is Dead between The Leeds Theatre Trust and West Yorkshire Playhouse; four shows including Rose with Art Malik at the 2013 Edinburgh Fringe, The Planet and Stuff and Run for Polka Theatre; two plays for Bath Theatre Royal Ustinov Studio; Dublin Carol (Donmar season) and Sex with a Stranger with Russell Tovey and Jaime Winston at Trafalgar Studios; the acclaimed production of O’Neill’s Three Sea Plays in the Old Vic Tunnels; Parallel Hamlet at the Young Vic; Dick Whittington in Bury St Edmunds.
+Theatre credits include: The Importance of Being Earnest for Clwyd Theatr Cymru, Kiss Me Kate for the Theatre du Châtelet, Paris and Les Théâtres de la Ville de Luxembourg; The Human Ear for Paines Plough; Joanne for the Clean Break Theatre company and Soho Theatre; a co-production of Boi Boi is Dead between The Leeds Theatre Trust and West Yorkshire Playhouse; four shows including Rose with Art Malik at the 2013 Edinburgh Fringe, The Planet and Stuff and Run for Polka Theatre; two plays for Bath Theatre Royal Ustinov Studio; Dublin Carol (Donmar season) and Sex with a Stranger with Russell Tovey and Jaime Winston at Trafalgar Studios; the acclaimed production of O’Neill’s Three Sea Plays in the Old Vic Tunnels; Parallel Hamlet at the Young Vic; Dick Whittington in Bury St Edmunds.

 Opera credits include Xerxes and Carmen (Royal Northern College of Music, Manchester), Così fan tutte (Royal College of Music), The Pied Piper (Opera North) and Il Turco in Italia (Angers/Nantes Opera an Luxembourg).